Fakenham: Economy

 Fakenham has been a market town since 1250.
-Agricultural products and cattle have long been sold at the town's Corn Hall and flea market.
+Agricultural products and cattle have long been sold at the town's corn and flea markets.
 John Chambers wrote in his A General History of the County of Norfolk (1829): "Fakenham is a small town, with a good corn market, attended by buyers from Wells, and other contiguous ports.
 The general market here is on Thursdays, when a large quantity of barley and wheat are sold by samples".

 During the 19th century, Fakenham became a major centre for printing, which continued into the 20th century.
-Fakenham Prepress Solutions is a contemporary printing and illustratrating company based in Fakenham.
+Fakenham Prepress Solutions is a contemporary printing and illustrating company based in Fakenham.
 The Kinnerton Confectionery Company was established in the town in 1978.

 Landmarks

-Fakenham contains the 14th-century Saint Peter and Saint Paul Parish Church, which replaced an earlier Saxon Church.
+Fakenham contains the 14th-century Saint Peter and Saint Paul Parish Church, which replaced an earlier Saxon church.
 The 115 ft tower was built in the 15th century.
-Baron's Hall was originally built in 1593 but was demolished in 1812 and a new hall opened in 1825.
-The Corn Hall opened in 1855, replacing an earlier sessions building which had a library and magistrates' court.
-The Corn Hall served as the local headquarters for the Home Guard during World War II.
+Baron's Hall was originally built in 1593, but was demolished in 1812 and a new hall opened in 1825.
+The Corn Exchange opened in 1855, replacing an earlier sessions house.
+The corn exchange served as the local headquarters for the Home Guard during World War II.

-The Star Inn on Oak Street was built in the 17th century.
-Grove House, The Red Lion, The Wooden Horse and Barclays Bank retain some 17th-century features.
-The town also contains the Fakenham Museum of Gas and Local History, which displays equipment used for making gas from coal.
+The former Star Inn (now a private house) on Oak Street was built in the 17th century.
+Grove House, The Red Lion, The Wooden Horse and former Barclays Bank retain some 17th-century features.
+The town also contains the Fakenham Museum of Gas and Local History, which displays equipment used for making town gas from coal.

 Sport

 Fakenham Cricket Club is one of the oldest in Norfolk; it started in 1815 with a combined team, including Hempton and Walsingham, and formed in its own right in 1883.
 The 1st team of the club won the Norfolk Alliance Premier Division league title in 2001, 2011, 2015 and 2018; also the Carter Cup in 2010.
 Queens Road Recreation Ground is a recreational ground in the centre of Fakenham.

-Fakenham Golf Club, on the southern outskirts of the town on the southern side of the Wensum, was originally established in February 1889.
+Fakenham Golf Club, is situated in the Parish of Hempton, on the southern outskirts of the town on the southern side of the Wensum, was originally established in February 1889.
 The present 6,245 yard course was designed in 1974.

-Fakenham Racecourse is a thoroughbred horse racing venue to the south of the town.
+Fakenham Racecourse is a thoroughbred horse racing venue, actually situated in Hempton Parish, to the south of the town.
 Charles III is patron.
 It is the venue for the West Norfolk Hunt's Point to Point steeplechase.